hrutavmodha/desktop-assistant/README.md

 ---

 # 📌 Note

+- After running the app.py, wait for some time, the browser will also get opened automatically at the URL http://localhost:3000

 - This project is purely offline and does **not rely on any of the external APIs and nor it is dumb `if-elif-else`-like rule-based voice-assistant**